MirrorNetworking/Mirror/doc/Articles/Guides/HandlingDisconnecting.md

 ## Disconnects at the transport level

 Mirror's high-level API abstracts away the low-level specificities of the selected transport.
-These transports may offer their own disconnect-methods, or disconnect-events, that can be handled to further deal with disconnects on a lower level - if, though unlikely, Mirror's high-level approach do not cover a specific scenario.
+These transports may offer their own disconnection methods, or disconnection events, that can be handled to further deal with disconnects on a lower level - if, though unlikely, Mirror's high-level approach do not cover a specific scenario.